Horse Race Handicap is a highly regarded system in the industry since it builds up a stimulative climate to increase

 - the victories won till that moment.

 For example, the WFA scale (Weight for Age) has been used for many years now to make the physical progress of the horse equal with the average thoroughbred type, as it matures.
-By the end of his/her third year, the stallion is already fully grown.
+By the end of his/her third year, the stallion has already reached a fully grown state.

 A good jockey will encounter no difficulties leading towards the finish line, but an amateur participant will stumble upon plenty of setbacks.
 Overcoming class deficiencies is a problematic task, since the experience has the final word.
 Therefore, this fact is quite a paramount ingredient in the handicapping classification.

 Knowing a few handicapping tips and insights and trusting your favorite stallion will help you bet on the winner.
 For instance, a good horse that’s used to have handicaps won’t be forgiven if he’ll lose the next race.
 Therefore, he will try to run faster and faster, and it is very likely for him to win.
 Be aware of this fact if you’re planning to place a bet.
 In a the racing program, the horse race handicap will be marked with the codes Hcp and Shp.